MatthewGerber/rlai/docs/case_studies/robocode.md

 bullet's reward starting at the time when it hits or misses, then it becomes difficult to construct an appropriate discount.
 On one hand, we want the time step associated with the bullet firing to receive full credit for the subsequent hit or miss outcome.
 This would require us to eliminate discounting (i.e., `gamma=1.0`).
-On the other hand, we know that actions intervening between the firing of the bullet and the bullet's hit or miss outcomee should receive no credit.
+On the other hand, we know that actions intervening between the firing of the bullet and the bullet's hit or miss outcome should receive no credit.
 This would require us to discount entirely (i.e., `gamma=0.0`).
 In the usual discounting approach, we cannot simultaneously assign full credit to the bullet firing action while also assigning zero credit to actions that intervene between firing and the bullet's outcome.
 A solution is to move away from the usual discounting approach.
 The